ArthurZey/arthurzey.github.io/_pages/tag_about.md

 I love children, and I can't wait to be a dad.

 I grew up in Los Angeles, I lived in the San Francisco Bay area for nearly 10 years, I was in Denver "temporarily" for about a year to figure out whether I want to live in Colorado permanently, and I've been living in Bailey, Colorado since the end of August 2021.

+Oh, and I'm the product manager for [Speedtest Powered](https://www.ookla.com/speedtest-powered){:target="&lowbar;blank"} at Ookla, where I build technical products for technical customers.

 ## Interests, Values, and Passions
 * [bodybuilding and physical fitness](/physical-fitness/)